rhel-labs/learn-katacoda/file-permissions/step1.md

 >_NOTE:_ Line 2 of this output is the same permission string as the example given above

-In this lab we will walk through some examples of what each of these mean in practice.
+In this lab you will walk through some examples of what each of these mean in practice.